kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

   whether the consumed capacity would exceed the device's remaining capacity.
   The remaining capacity is calculated based on the sum of already allocated and currently allocating capacities.
   - consumed capacity is derived from the requested amount specified in the resource claim, adjusted by the device’s capacity sharing policy, if defined.
-  - This value may differ from the originally requested amount—it is rounded up to the nearest valid capacity according to the policy (e.g., using Minimum + ⌈(Requested - Minimum)/ChunkSize⌉ × ChunkSize logic).
+  - This value may differ from the originally requested amount—it is rounded up to the nearest valid capacity according to the policy (e.g., using Min + ⌈(Requested - Min)/Step⌉ × Step logic).
 - If the device has enough remaining capacity to satisfy the consumed amount, constraint checks are applied.
   In addition to the existing MatchAttribute, this proposal introduces a new constraint: `DistinctAttribute`, which ensures attribute uniqueness across allocated devices.
 - Once all selection and constraint checks pass, the allocation is valid.
 The allocation result is updated with: